HL7/PDDI-CDS/pages/_includes/examples.md

 # <span style="color:silver"> 11.0.0 </span> Examples defined for the PDDI CDS Implementation Guide

-The following are examples for the PDDI CDS implementation guide:
+The following are example resources for the PDDI CDS implementation guide:

 ### Examples